 - Has there been a time when you completely lost patience?

-- Did you ever have to face a situation when one of your co-worker was at fault?
+- Did you ever have to face a situation when one of your co-workers was at fault?

 Always remember that working at the front desk is not going to be easy.
 Just because it is not the highest paying job, in no way should you expect receptionist job interview questions to be easy for you.

 The ones that have been written above are certainly helpful for job interview preparation and have also been of good use to those who have attended interviews in the past.